Hybrid Law Firms: A New Model for Modern Legal Practices

 This webinar will be eligible for credit in the following states:

-Arizona, California, Florida, Georgia, Illinois, Michigan, Minnesota, Nevada, New Jersey, New York, Ohio , Pennsylvania, Tennessee, Texas, Wisconsin, Wyoming
+Arizona, California, Florida, Georgia, Illinois, Minnesota, Nevada, New Jersey, New York, North Carolina, Ohio , Pennsylvania, Tennessee, Texas, Wisconsin, Wyoming

 States typically decide whether a program qualifies for MCLE credit in their jurisdiction 4-8 weeks after the program application is submitted.
 For many live events, credit approval is not received prior to the program.
 States that are not listed above will not be sought for MCLE accreditation by Clio.
 However, some states allow attorneys to apply for credit through reciprocity or self-submission and self-reporting.
 Please check your state’s accreditation requirements for specific details.